 What states can you own an hedgehog?

-Generally in the USA, it’s legal to own a African Pygmy hedgehog in most states with the exception of Arizona, California, Georgia, Hawaii, Maine, New York City (all five boroughs), Pennsylvania and Washington D.C.
+Generally in the USA, it’s legal to own a pet hedgehog in most states with the exception of Arizona, California, Georgia, Hawaii, Maine, New York City (all five boroughs), Pennsylvania and Washington D.C.
 The other States such as New Jersey, Wyoming, Wisconsin may require a permit or license to own a pet hedgehog legally.

 It’s best to always check to see if where you live allows hedgehogs as pets or not, whilst other states will have a blanket ban with no exceptions.
 I found this list that could help in finding out where hedgehogs are legal and not.